code for this post

 print(y.sum().item())

-Digging into the rabbit hole of reproducibility might seem a bit crazy.
-I remember seeing news stories as a kid—scientists taking their own lives because their findings couldn’t be replicated.
-Maybe that’s when the obsession with reproducibility took root in me.
-Whether this fixation is necessary or just a burden, I honestly don’t know.
+The reproducibility rabbit hole runs deep.
+I remember reading as a child about scientists who took their own lives when their findings couldn’t be replicated.
+Perhaps that’s when this obsession with reproducibility took root in me.
+Whether it’s a necessary discipline or an unnecessary burden, I honestly don’t know.

 MLP Model

-Due to the small size of the dataset, the model is especially sensitive to weight initialization.
-To account for this, I evaluated the testing set performance across 50 different random seeds.
-Another design choice I made is to randomly shuffle the dataset for each random seed so that we’re not overfitting to a specific train/test split, which, although adds to the complexity of reproduction, makes our experiments more rigorous.
+Given the small dataset size, the model is highly sensitive to weight initialization.
+To account for this, I evaluated test performance across 50 different random seeds.
+I also randomly shuffled the train/test split for each seed to avoid overfitting to any particular split.

-Remember that Colin has two uncles, so family tree prediction is a multi-labels classification problem.
-I used MultilabelAccuracy as the main metric.
-Predictions with output values above 0.5 are considered positive.
-Accuracy is 1 if and only if all labels are predicted correctly (exact match).
+Since Colin has two uncles, family tree prediction is a multi-label classification problem.
+I used MultilabelAccuracy as the primary metric, with outputs above 0.5 considered positive predictions.
+Accuracy equals 1 only when all labels are predicted correctly (exact match).

-Below is a summary of the techniques I tested, categorized by their impact on accuracy.
+Below is a summary of techniques tested, categorized by their impact on accuracy.
+Improvements:

-• Deeper architectures: a structured expansion/reduction strategy—especially 2× reduction and expansion—proved crucial for generalization.
+• Deeper architectures: Structured expansion/reduction (especially 2× factors) proved crucial for generalization.

-• Learning rate warm-up: Consistently improved test performance by a small margin.
+• Learning rate warm-up: Consistently improved test performance by small margins.

-• Gradient clipping: like learning rate warmup, is another universal trick to slightly improve test accuracy.
+• Gradient clipping: Another universal technique that slightly boosts test accuracy.

-• Hard label: it is counter-intuitive but hard labels (1.1, -0.1 instead of 1, 0) actually helps with test accuracy.
-The MSE loss we use is satisfied after output reaching 0 or 1.
-By using labels with larger margin, the model learns to better separates positive and negative signals.
+• Hard labels: Counterintuitively, hard labels (1.1, -0.1 instead of 1.0, 0.0) improve test accuracy.
+Since MSE loss is satisfied when outputs reach 0 or 1, larger-margin labels force the model to better separate positive and negative signals.

-• Bug fixing: bias=True before batch norm layer is a easy to make but hard to catch bug.
+• Bug fixes: Setting bias=True before batch norm layers is a subtle but critical mistake to avoid.

 Degradations: